piechartssuck/courses/content/syllabus/index.md

 ### Texts

 To help minimize costs, you are not required to purchase any physical texts.
-We’ll rely on the various materials below which, barring the APA 7th edition handbook, are either available through <a href='https://library.wvu.edu/' target='_blank'>WVU Libraries</a> or in digital format.
+We’ll rely on the various materials below which, barring the APA 7th edition handbook, are available through <a href='https://library.wvu.edu/' target='_blank'>WVU Libraries</a> in a digital format.

 #### Required